 Revenue increased by KShs.
 2,333 million, from KShs.
 53,964 million in 2023 to KShs.
 56,297 million for the year ended 30th June 2024.
-This rise was mainly driven by enhanced availability of our geothermal and hydro-power plants, positioning us to better capitalize on growing energy demand.
+The increase is primarily attributable to higher geothermal dispatch and enhanced operational efficiency across our renewable energy fleet.
+Our revenue comprised of the following sources: